dascentral/dotfiles/software/iTerm2.md

 ### Specify the preferences directory

-I keep my iTerm2 settings files stored on Google Drive so that I can easily sync settings across computers.
+I store my iTerm2 settings with a cloud provide so that I can easily sync settings across computers.
 This command provides iTerm2 with the location of the customer folder.

 ```bash
 defaults write com.googlecode.iterm2.plist PrefsCustomFolder -string "~/Path/To/Settings/Folder"